MaseeWardak/smart-bluetooth-rover/README.md

   - Designed the rover in Tinkercad, multiple prototypes were designed.
 The chassis was then laser-cut using plywood.
   - Assembled a prototype which had basic phone-controlled forward/backward movement.
 - **Steering mechanism**:
-  - Created three steering designs over one week:
+  - I Created three steering designs over one week:
     - **First attempt**: Metal rods in wire coating glued to chassis sides.
 This failed due to weak support, wire coating was unstable.
     - **Second attempt**: Rods through chassis holes.
-This failed due to thin chassis instability, the chassis itself is only 1/8' thick plywood so it could not hold the tires in a stable position.
+This failed due to the thin chassis, the chassis itself is only 1/8' thick plywood so it could not hold the tires in a stable position.
     - **Final design**: Standalone mechanism using round plywood pieces, hot glue, and plywood.
 Linked wheels with a bent needle driven by MG90S servo and then screwed it to chassis.
 Success!
-  - Programmed servo for proportional steering via phone inputs.
 - **Power system optimization**:
-  - Initial 9V batteries overheated within 10 seconds.
+  - Initial 9V batteries that I was using overheated within 10 seconds.
-  - Tested 7.4V 3000mAh 25C LiPo battery.Uunfortunetly thet were too heavy and caused motor connector pin failure due to high current (25c discharge rate could damage the L298n too, very unpractical).
+  - I Tested 7.4V 3000mAh 25C LiPo battery.
+Uunfortunetly they were too heavy and caused motor connector pin failure due to high current (25c discharge rate could damage the L298n too, very unpractical).
-  - Switched to two 18650 batteries, these batteries work perfectly and offer an excellent runtime.
+  - I Switched to two 18650 batteries, these batteries work perfectly and offer an excellent runtime.
 - **Phone-controlled functionality**:
-  - Integrated HC-05 Bluetooth module with Arduino Bluetooth Controller app for forward/backward movement and steering.
+  - I used HC-05 Bluetooth module with Arduino Bluetooth Controller app for forward/backward movement and steering.
-  - Initial code did not work as intended, because the bluetooth controller app could not send two signals simultaneously, so a toggle-based control was implemented.
+  - Initial code did not work as intended, because the bluetooth controller app could not send two signals simultaneously, so I implemented a toggle-based control system.
   - Toggle-based control was jittery, because the application sent multiple commands with a single press.
-To avoid this, a debounce delay was added which makes the rover ignore repeated commands within a 210ms timeframe.
+To avoid this, I added debounce delay which makes the rover ignore repeated commands within a defined timeframe.
 - **Automatic braking**:
-  - Implemented a smart braking algorithm, which stops the rover when the ultrasonic sensors detect an obstacle in a 19cm range.
+  - I Implemented a smart braking algorithm, which stops the rover when the ultrasonic sensors detect an obstacle in a specific range.
-  - Due to the high speed motors of the rover, the rover will move in the opposite direction for 350ms inorder to stop in time.
+  - Due to the high speed motors of the rover, the rover will move in the opposite direction for a short time inorder to stop in time.
 - **Testing and debugging**:
-  - Debugged steering failures, battery overheating, and programming bugs.
+  - I Debugged steering failures, battery overheating, and programming bugs.
-  - Tested phone control, steering accuracy, and other systems of the rover.
+  - I Tested phone control, steering accuracy, and other systems of the rover.
 - **Documentation and media**:
-  - Created Tinkercad schematics, documented code, and captured prototype photos and videos.
+  - I Created Tinkercad schematics, documented code, and captured prototype photos and videos.

 ## Challenges and solutions
 1. **Steering mechanism failures**:
-   - **Problem**: Initial designs (wire coating, chassis holes) lacked stability for steering.
+   - **Problem**: The Initial designs (wire coating, chassis holes) lacked stability for steering.
-   - **Solution**: Built a standalone mechanism with plywood and rods, using a servo-driven bent needle for precise wheel linkage, screwed to the chassis.
+   - **Solution**: I Built a standalone mechanism with plywood and glue sticks, using a bent needle for precise wheel linkage, and then screwed it to the chassis.
 2. **Battery overheating and weight**:
    - **Problem**: The 9V batteries overheated and the 25C LiPo battery was heavy and caused motor pin failure.
-   - **Solution**: Adopted two 18650 batteries for lightweight, rechargeable power, with PPTC fuses and PWM to manage current.
+   - **Solution**: I Adopted two 18650 batteries (7.4v) for lightweight, rechargeable power.
 3. **Bluetooth control**:
-   - **Problem**: Mobile app supports one command at a time, making movement and steering impossible at the same time.
+   - **Problem**: The mobile app only supports one command at a time, which makes movement and steering impossible at the same time.
-   - **Solution**: Updated Arduino code to work using a toggle based system, with a debounce delay timer that stops repeated commands to avoid jittering.
+   - **Solution**: I updated the Arduino code to work using a toggle based system, with a debounce delay timer that stops repeated commands to avoid jittering.
-4. **High motor speed control**:
-   - **Problem**: 25,000 RPM motors caused instability at full power.
-   - **Solution**: Used PWM via L298N to regulate speed and protect components.

 ## Media
 - **Steering Mechanism**: A short video of how the steering works: